bartvanhoey/AbpUserVerificationByEmail/README.md

 ## Introduction

-In this article, I will show you how to get a user verified by email after he fills in the registration form in a **Blazor APB application**.
+In this article, I will show you how to get a user verified by email after he fills in the registration form in an **ABP Framework** application.

 In this article I make use of the free **Google SMTP Server** for sending emails,  in a real-world application, however, you probably would choose another **Email Delivery Service** like **SendGrid, Mailjet, etc.**

 ### Source Code